 Penetrating sealers uses to dry or damp surfaces and should accurately matched with substrate porosity to adequately penetrate the surface and react.
 The chemical reaction bonds active ingredients within the substrate blocking surface precipitation.
 Penetrating sealers generally do not significantly alter substrate features or traction.
 Lifespan is generally 5 years or more.

 Acrylic resins make a topical film membrane on the substrate surface.
 They are accessible in both water-based and solvent-based formulas, affordable, and generally simple to apply.
-They are well known to increase noticed visual enhancement and can provide good UV protection for coloured substrates.
+They are well known to increase noticed visual enhancement and can provide good UV protection for colored substrates.

 Epoxy/urethane systems are also topical film layers.
 They share many of the same properties as acrylics, but the performance levels and life span are superior and commensurately more expensive with more complex installation specifications.